 Utopia embodies the Lao saying of PDR – ‘Please don’t Rush’.
 It even offers yoga at sunrise and sunset.
 Check out there website here.

 Arrange bus transportation to VangVieng for tomorrow morning.
-Tickets will cost around 120,000 Kip per person and can be arranged with the reception at your hotel.
+Tickets will cost around 120,000 Kip per person and can be arranged with the reception at your hotel or you can book again below.
 It’s about a 5 to 6 hour drive depending on road conditions.

 Rent a Scoopi ↑